pdxiv/CNukedVST/README.md

 ## Acknowledgments

-* Nuked OPL3 emulator by Nuke.
-YKT provides the core FM synthesis emulation
+* Nuked OPL3 emulator by nukeykt provides the core FM synthesis emulation
 * The OPL3 Programmer's Guide provided valuable information about register mapping
 * The plugin demonstrates how to create a VST instrument with accurate FM synthesis without relying on external dependencies